odruke/dnw/README.md

 - `<string.h>`
 - `<time.h>`

-Everything needed for the program to work is already included in the project.
+Everything else needed for the program to work is already included in the project.

 ### Installation